dotnet/docs/docs/iot/tutorials/blink-led.md

 ms.prod: dotnet
 ---

-# GPIO - Blink an LED
+# Blink an LED

 GPIO pins can be controlled individually.
 This is useful for controlling LEDs, relays, and other stateful devices.
-In this topic, you will use .NET to power an LED and blink it repeatedly.
+In this topic, you will use .NET and your Raspberry Pi's GPIO pins to power an LED and blink it repeatedly.

 ## Prerequisites